syndesisio/syndesis.io/content/docs/cli.md

     version.

   - The staging repository on Sonatype is released.
-It will take a bit, but the artefact should then be downloadable from [Maven central](https://search.maven.org/) soon after.
+It will take a bit, but the artifact should then be downloadable from [Maven central](https://search.maven.org/) soon after.

   - Commit all modified local files to the local Git repo.